MobileOrg/mobileorg.github.io/index.md

 #### Upgrades
   - FEATURE: Support for iOS 9 & 10
     - Older versions are no longer supported.
-Sorry, its time I deal with the upgrade path.
+Sorry, its time we deal with the upgrade path.
     - *you can always use v1.6.1 [still available from the AppStore](https://itunes.apple.com/us/app/mobileorg/id634225528?mt=8)*
   - BACKEND: Dropbox API v2